 “The time to plan is well before retirement when your health tends to be better and premiums much more affordable.
 GenXers and Late Boomers should act on this key part of retirement planning.
 While safeguarding future retirement income and assets is a major concern for many people, easing the burden on family and the peace-of-mind that provides is a big part of the equation.”Matt McCann, a nationally known expert on LTC planning

 Long-Term Care Insurance can provide you with many options.
-Jesse Slome, executive director of the American Association for Long-Term Care Insurance (AALTCI), says customers see LTC insurance as “nursing home avoidance insurance”.
+Jesse Slome, executive director of the American Association for Long-Term Care Insurance (AALTCI), says customers see LTC insurance as “nursing home avoidance insurance.”
 He indicates what many of us already know.
-Most people will feel more comfortable in their own home and Long-Term Care insurance provides the tax-free resources to pay for quality care while easing the burden on adult children.
+Most people will feel more comfortable in their own home and Long-Term Care Insurance provides the guaranteed tax-free resources to pay for quality care while easing the burden on adult children.
 It is choice and independence that many people say they want as they approach retirement.
 LTC insurance is a way to give you that control and peace-of-mind.

 “It really takes experience and some time to develop a real expertise in the field,” he said.

-The AALTCI can help you find a specialist or do an internet search on 'Long-Term Care Specialist’.
-Keep in mind very few real specialists exist.
+The AALTCI can help you find a specialist or do an internet search on 'Long-Term Care Specialist.'
+Keep in mind that very few real specialists exist.
 The most experienced LTC specialists are licensed in most states and can discuss your situation on the phone and via 'screen sharing' where you can sit at your computer and see the specialist's computer screen while you ask questions and learn your options.